Search by Keyword

 They then commenced recording the song live (vocals, instruments and all) but without the unison vocals and harmonica introduction as we’re used to hearing it.
 Take one shows how the lead guitar work of George Harrison is the stand out instrument in the introduction – in fact, he even partially reprises the intro at the end of the first verse.
 The song is somewhat slower on this first take, another oddity being that either John or Paul sings “so call on me” instead of “just call on me” in the second verse.
 Suddenly, however, toward the end of the third verse, somebody whistled which was interpreted by the band as an indication from George Martin to call the song to a halt.
 Paul then asked, “What happened,” which brought the reply from George Martin, “What do you mean ‘what happened’?”
 “I just thought I heard you talking, actually,” Paul fires back.
 Both John and Paul exclaim that they heard someone whistle, but nobody appears to have ‘fessed up’ to who the whistler was.
-With the point being moot at this point, they got ready to begin the second take.
+The point being moot, they got ready to begin the second take.

-Take two made it all the way through to the end of the song, however the big difference here is that they yet to include an instrumental section to the song.
+Take two made it all the way through to the end of the song, however the big difference here is that they had yet to include an instrumental section to the song.
 Therefore, the third verse segues immediately into the second bridge.
 We see that the vocalists still haven’t sorted out whether to sing “so” or “just” in the second verse.
 There also seems to be some awkwardness to Ringo’s drumming at the conclusion of the song, which prompts Paul to exclaim, “ah, ah, ah, you missed the ending.”
 Obviously more things needed to be ironed out.

 Take three begins with John suggesting, “Let’s speed it up a little bit,” and then with a countdown, another full take is recorded.
-George chooses a couple of lower notes to play in between the first two verses this time around, the instrumental section is still not in place and they still are mixing up the “so” and “just” word in the second verse.
+George chooses a couple of lower notes to play in between the first two verses this time around, the instrumental section is still not in place and they are still mixing up the “so” and “just” word in the second verse.
 Ringo is getting closer to getting his accents correctly played in the conclusion, but he’s still not quite there yet.

 Thinking that they had already nailed it, John begins take four with the statement, “Well, we can’t get it much closer.”
 But, in fact, they do get it a little closer this time around, although they still haven’t included the instrumental section as of yet.
 Ringo now gets his accents down perfectly in the conclusion but John performs his final guitar strum slightly late, which probably deemed this take worthy of improvement.

 A suggestion is now made by George Martin to include an instrumental break in the song but, before take five begins, John reiterates to George Harrison about how it should be done.
 “Do the first bit but not the second bit, he said,” he tells George.
 When this blank solo section occurs, John and Paul sing a quick “from me” and then “to you” before finishing up the verse with vocals.
-Paul, however, at first forgets to add harmony to the second bridge which, once again, makes this complete take not usable.
+Paul, however, at first forgets to add harmony to the second bridge which, once again, renders this complete take unusuable.

 For some reason, take six didn’t get past the second measure of the song, but the complete take seven ended up being the keeper.
 A decision was made to abandon the brief lead guitar riff in between the first two verses and they ended up settling with the word “just” in the second verse.
 They also labored the vocal line “from me” in the instrumental section as we’ve come to know it.

-Another suggestion from George Martin on this day was including harmonica in the introduction, instrumental section, and conclusion of the song instead of just the guitar riff as they originally intended.
+Another suggestion from George Martin on this day was to include harmonica in the introduction, instrumental section, and conclusion of the song instead of just the guitar riff as they originally intended.
 So after take seven was deemed the best take, takes eight through ten brought in the harmonica sections of the song as well as a low guitar passage in the instrumental section to accentuate the harmonica, undoubtedly played by George Harrison.

 George Martin also wanted John and Paul to sing unison “da, da, da, da, da, dun, dun, dah” vocals in the introduction as well.
 This was then performed as an edit piece, take eleven not making the grade, but take twelve succeeding.
 The song was then complete at approximately 4 pm, with work then starting on what became the b-side of the single, namely “Thank You Girl.”
 They did have an evening session on this day, which was used to record another Lennon/McCartney composition “The One After 909.”
 After they worked quite extensively on the song, and even contemplated working on another composition called “What Goes On,” they left this recording for the vaults, only to be officially revealed on the “Anthology 1” album.
 Funnily enough, both of these songs did get recorded and released during their recording career.

 March 14, 1963 was scheduled to put together the mix necessary for “From Me To You.”
 Editing work needed to be done to put together a complete version of the song.
 Listening to the released mono and stereo versions of the song reveals much as to how this editing took place.
 The introduction to the mono version includes the harmonica riff, while the stereo version doesn’t.
 Also, the mono version includes a slightly strange effect in the fourth measure, which is where the drum fill introduces the first verse.
 This effect is due to synchronization of two different tape sources playing at the same time.
 Two tape machines playing the same song will vary because they don’t run at exactly the same speed.
-When one tape machine is going slightly faster than the other, when the tape passes the slower moving machine, this synchronization sound appears.
-Therefore, George Martin must have synced-up two different tape machines to add the harmonica introduction for the mono version of the song.
+If one tape machine is moving slightly faster than the other, when the tape passes the slower moving machine, this synchronization sound appears.
+Therefore, George Martin must have synced-up two different tape machines to add the harmonica introduction to the mono version of the song.

 After this synchronization and/or other editing was completed (from unknown take numbers), an actual mono mix was made, which is the mono version of the song we are all familiar with.
 Interestingly, a stereo mix was also made from this synchronization edit job, but it apparently never saw the light of day.
 This was done probably because of the possibility of the song being included on an album, for which a stereo mix was always needed.
 It was not accomplished in time to be included on their first album “Please Please Me,” which was released eight days later.
 Since their previous two singles did appear on that first album, George Martin probably thought this song would appear on their next album, which ultimately became “With The Beatles.”
 Since this did not happen, the stereo mix made on this day appears to have been either locked away in the vaults or eventually discarded.